 To cut back on costs, some homeowners install fake cameras.
 If you are considering this tactic, ensure that your camera looks legitimate.
 Toy cameras will not fool savvy burglars.

 4. Don’t give burglars an easy way up.

 Don’t store ladders outside.
 A burglar, posing as a handyman, could use the ladder to access a balcony or second-floor window.

 5. Make burglars beware.

-Post a “Beware of Dog” sign on a gate or in front of the house.
+Post a “Dog on Premises” sign on a gate or in front of the house.
 You can also purchase stickers with home security logos and post them on the doors and windows of your home.
 Double check the brand name on Google to verify the company’s authenticity.

 6. Keep burglars locked out.

 Inspect all front, side, and back doors.
 Replace weak locks, ensuring that you have a Grade 1 or Grade 2 deadbolt lock penetrating the door frame.
 You can purchase these locks at any big-box home store for $40 to $70.